-Real Estate Agents and Brokers and Consumer Fraud in New Jersey: Can my Consumer Lawyer sue my broker or agent?
+Real Estate Agents and Real Estate Brokers and the Consumer Fraud Act in New Jersey: Can I sue my real estate broker or real estate agent?

 The answer is yes.

 The Consumer Fraud Act applies to real estate agents in their capacity as an agent for the seller of the property.
 In essence, they are professional sellers and are required to assure that they make accurate disclosures pertaining to any property they sell.
 The courts recently demonstrated that when a realtor makes a mistake as to the location of the property they can be sued under the New Jersey Consumer Fraud Act.
 In Vagias v.
 Woodmont Properties, 384 N.J.Super.
 129, 136 (App.Div 2006) the Appellate division held that a realtor's misrepresentation is a serious matter and violates the Act.
 N.J.S.A.
 56:8-2.